-• A discipline may request in writing to the Academic Senate to go through revitalization if a majority of the discipline's faculty and the department chair feel that revitalization is warranted.
+A discipline may request in writing to the Academic Senate to go through revitalization if a majority of the discipline's faculty and the department chair feel that revitalization is warranted.
+Discipline faculty may request, in writing, to be invited to an Academic Senate meeting to discuss putting the program into Revitalization.